microsoft/nni/docs/source/compression/evaluator.rst

     These APIs were maybe tedious in terms of user experience.
 Users need to exchange the corresponding API frequently if they want to switch compression algorithms.
     ``Evaluator`` is an alternative to the above interface, users only need to create the evaluator once and it can be used in all compressors.

-For users of native PyTorch, :class:`TorchEvaluator <nni.contrib.compression.TorchEvaluator>` requires the user to encapsulate the training process as a function and exposes the specified interface, which will bring some complexity.
+For users of native PyTorch, :class:`TorchEvaluator <nni.compression.TorchEvaluator>` requires the user to encapsulate the training process as a function and exposes the specified interface, which will bring some complexity.
 But don't worry, in most cases, this will not change too much code.

-For users of `PyTorchLightning <https://www.pytorchlightning.ai/>`__, :class:`LightningEvaluator <nni.contrib.compression.LightningEvaluator>` can be created with only a few lines of code based on your original Lightning code.
+For users of `PyTorchLightning <https://www.pytorchlightning.ai/>`__, :class:`LightningEvaluator <nni.compression.LightningEvaluator>` can be created with only a few lines of code based on your original Lightning code.

-For users of `Transformers Trainer <https://huggingface.co/docs/transformers/main_classes/trainer>`__, :class:`TransformersEvaluator <nni.contrib.compression.TransformersEvaluator>` can be created with only a few lines of code.
+For users of `Transformers Trainer <https://huggingface.co/docs/transformers/main_classes/trainer>`__, :class:`TransformersEvaluator <nni.compression.TransformersEvaluator>` can be created with only a few lines of code.

 Here we give three examples of how to create an ``Evaluator`` for native PyTorch users, PyTorchLightning users and Huggingface Transformers users.

 TorchEvaluator
 --------------

-:class:`TorchEvaluator <nni.contrib.compression.TorchEvaluator>` is for the users who work in a native PyTorch environment (If you are using PyTorchLightning, please refer `LightningEvaluator`_).
+:class:`TorchEvaluator <nni.compression.TorchEvaluator>` is for the users who work in a native PyTorch environment (If you are using PyTorchLightning, please refer `LightningEvaluator`_).

-:class:`TorchEvaluator <nni.contrib.compression.TorchEvaluator>` has six initialization parameters ``training_func``, ``optimizers``, ``training_step``, ``lr_schedulers``,
+:class:`TorchEvaluator <nni.compression.TorchEvaluator>` has six initialization parameters ``training_func``, ``optimizers``, ``training_step``, ``lr_schedulers``,
 ``dummy_input``, ``evaluating_func``.

 * ``training_func`` is the training loop to train the compressed model.